Able & Talented

 2. Subject Specific Excellence

 By the end of the first half term, each faculty within the Academy will be nominating those students who they consider, in their professional opinion, to be able and/or talented within that area.
-This will compromise approximately 5-10% of their students, although this is subject to fluctuation.
+This will comprise of approximately 5-10% of their students, although this is subject to fluctuation.
 In assessing whether a student is able and/or talented within that area, each faculty has determined its own criteria using their professional judgement and experience.

 These students will also be entered onto the register, subject to review each academic year.